Restaurant Kitchen Floor Plan: A Practical Guide

 This "grouping" approach creates powerful micro-zones within your kitchen.
 A chef working the grill station has everything they need within arm's reach, which means less running around and more cooking.
 This principle goes beyond the hot line, too.
 Your dishwashing area needs a logical flow, starting from the dirty dish drop-off, moving to the three-compartment sink, and ending at the drying racks and clean storage.

-Planning for Utilities and Hookups
+Planning for Plumbing, Gas, and Electrical

 Your kitchen layout is completely tied to its utility infrastructure.
 You can't just drop a heavy-duty convection oven anywhere you please; these machines have serious demands for gas, electricity, and water.
 A high-capacity oven, for example, might need a specific voltage that your standard wall outlets can't handle.
 These details can't be an afterthought.